abhishek-isentia/Competency-Test/CDLeadLead.md

 - Create a Amazon S3 Bucket, enable static website hosting and add appropriate bucket policy
 - `Publish artifacts to S3 Bucket` should copy content of the `_gh_pages` to your S3 bucket
 - Run the build job and you should see a Bootstrap static website similar to [this](http://getbootstrap.com/) on your S3 bucket URL

+# Challenge - Continouse Delivery Workflow

+You are suppose to create a Jenkins Continouse Delivery Workflow,

+- Install the Build Pipeline Plugin and Parameterized Trigger Plugin
+- Break the above job in two Jenkin jobs: 1) Bootstrap static build job 2) Bootstrap static deployment to S3 job
+- Job 1 will use `Trigger parameterized build on other projects` post-build action to trigger job 2
+- Approproate build parameters from job 1 to job 2 should be passed to make sure that `version.txt` created by job 2 has both Jenkins job name and build number from job 1

 ## Details